maxxk/programming-languages/presentations/01-Introduction.md

 Developed by joint committee of American and Soviet computer scientists, after standartization was immediately adopted as GOST standart in USSR.
 John Backus (one of FORTRAN creators), John McCarthy (creator of LISP), Peter Naur (creator of BNF grammar specification formalism), Edsger Dijkstra (no need to introduce :) took part in the original development.
 Algol 60 and Algol 68 followed.

-At the next 2 slides there are code examples in Algol 68, which is different from the most widespread Algol 60.
+Code examples in the following slides are in Algol 68, which is different from the most widespread Algol 60.

 # ALGOL
 ```algol